baeddavid/colors/README.md

 **Win Logic**

   * The win logic was implemented using a 2-d array with sizes 3 x 3.
 To represent an unselected tile, it is denoted with a `0`.
 Player one's move is denoted with `1` and player two's move is denoted with `-1`.
-  * To check for a win, the `isWin` algorithm checks every single possible sum of every row, column, diagonal, and anti-diagonal when ever a tile is played.
+  * To check for a win, the `isWin` algorithm checks every single possible sum of every row, column, diagonal, and anti-diagonal whenever a tile is played.

   *  If the sum of any row, column, diagonal, or  anti-diagonal is `3` or `-3` a player has just played the winning move and the `win` boolean is set to `true`